DeLaRosa Fit – Personal Trainer in Las Vegas

 The IBA faced allegations of corruption, match-fixing, and a lack of financial transparency, which led the International Olympic Committee (IOC) to suspend its recognition in 2019.
 Despite being given multiple opportunities to reform, the IBA failed to meet the IOC’s standards, resulting in its permanent expulsion in 2023.

 The IOC itself has faced its share of challenges in recent years.
-Critics have pointed to issues like inconsistent decision-making, controversies over host city selections, and concerns about the transparency of its processes.
+Critics have pointed to issues such as inconsistent decision-making, controversies over host city selections, and concerns about the transparency of its processes.
 For example, the IOC has been under scrutiny for its handling of athlete protests and its approach to addressing doping scandals.

 These challenges have raised questions about the organization’s ability to effectively govern and maintain the integrity of the Olympic Games.